-No. HSMSC is totally separate from Memphis Animal Services, which is Memphis’ municipal, government-run animal control facility.
-HSMSC is a private nonprofit with a mission of rescuing and rehabilitating injured and abused animals.
-We are a limited-intake facility and we accept only animals fitting the criteria of our mission: injured and/or abused.
+No. The Humane Society is totally separate from Memphis Animal Services, which is Memphis’ municipal, government-run animal control facility.
+The Humane Society is a private nonprofit with a mission of rescuing and rehabilitating injured and abused animals.
+We are a limited-intake facility and we accept animals when we have resources available.
 Memphis Animal Services is an open-admission facility and they accept any and every animal brought to them.

 How is the Humane Society of Memphis & Shelby County funded?

-The Humane Society of Memphis & Shelby County is funded ENTIRELY on donations from people and businesses.
-We receive no government funding.
-We do receive grant funding from various foundations when we apply for it and are awarded it.
+The Humane Society of Memphis & Shelby County is funded on donations from people and businesses.
+We do receive grant funding from various foundations and government entities when we apply for it and are awarded it.
 We are 100% reliant on the generosity and support of the public to stay in operation.

 I would like to report animal cruelty.
 How do I do that?

 I found a dog or a cat; will you take him/her?